kevin-robb/bebop-eece5550/README.md

 ## Final Assignment

+### Background
+In this project we apply the concepts of mobile robotics to perform autonomous reconnaissance in a simulated disaster environment.
+More specifically, our task entails placing a TurtleBot3 in an unexplored environment populated by AprilTags, which act as stand-ins for the simulated victims.
+The Turtlebot must generate a complete map of the environment in addition to a comprehensive list of the AprilTags present.
+This list must include the AprilTag's absolute pose with respect to the map generated and its ID number.
+To complete this task, the Turtlebot is equipped with a $360\degree$ LiDAR scanner, necessary for localization and mapping, and a Rasberry Pi Camera to detect the Apriltags.
+A successful reconnaissance operation will require our team to implement techniques such as mobile robotic kinematics and sensing, feature extraction, simultaneous localization and mapping (SLAM), and motion planning.

+### Procedure

 To run explore_lite do the following(Current implementation using Gmapping SLAM)
 * `roslaunch bebop HW4.launch`
 * `roslaunch turtlebot3_slam turtlebot3_slam.launch`